2026 Mulan International Film Festival Rules and Regulations

 MulanIFF pays for return shipping as requested by the filmmaker or a relevant body.

-Because of the ongoing COVID-19 pandemic, MulanIFF prefers online transmission of screening materials.
+Because of the rising costs of international shipping, MulanIFF prefers online transmission of screening materials.
 Special arrangement may be made with the MulanIFF programming team.

 11. Copyrights